KTH-UrbanT/mubes-ubem/README.md

 ## Run simulation case
 the file CaseBuilder.py handles the input file creation and launches the simulation in multicore mode.
 The % of CPU capacity can be modified in the script.
 The if __name__ == '__main__' (in CaseBuilder.py) gives an example with pathes to geojson files written in hard.
 These are not part of the suite.
 It highlights were can be introduced specific changes in the building parameters.
-The paradigme of input files creation rely on a for loop for the moment.
-Thus, some object's deepcopy should be introduced if ones wants to introduced several cases with same geometry for example.
+The paradigm of input files creation rely on a 'for' loop for the moment.
+Thus, some object's deepcopy should be introduced if ones wants to make several cases with same geometry for example.
-Noew folders are created during the process :
+New folders are created during the process :
-'CaseFile' contains the inputs file of each case to be simulated. a Subfolder 'Sim_Results' will contains pickles files of each run realised (for each input case file).
+'CaseFile' contains the inputs file of each case to be simulated.
+A subfolder 'Sim_Results' will contain pickle files of each simulated run (for each input case file).
 During each run, a specific subfoler is created and then removed after its simulation ends.
-Thus, at the end of the full process, the 'CaseFile folder' remains with, for each run, the .idf and .pickles files (EnergyPlus input file and the building object with its parameters form the geojson file).
+Thus, at the end of the full process, the 'CaseFile' folder remains with, for each run, the .idf and .pickles files (EnergyPlus input file and the building object with its parameters from the geojson file).
-A subfolder Sim_Results contains all the results in .pickle file (but .csv are also possible).
+A subfolder 'Sim_Results' contains all the results in .pickle files (but .csv are also possible).

-Note : The file LaunchDataBase.py is no more usefull even though still present.
-It will be reoved in future updates.
+Note : The file LaunchDataBase.py is no more usefull even though it is still present.
+It will be removed in future updates.

 ## Engine structure